Chicory, Cichorium intybus L. hero image

 Chicory, Cichorium intybus L.

-This beautiful plant with its lively lilac purple flowers is widely applicable.
-Chicory, Cichorium intybus, can be used for medicinal and magical purposes and is also edible.
-Its domesticated siblings, endive and the delicately white Belgian endive, are widely used as vegetables..
-But this wild plant is just as edible and more nutritious.
-I love the bitter taste, especially with bits of apple and roasted walnuts, the lot sprinkled with some olive oil.
-You can even make a tasty substitute coffee with it.
+This beautiful plant with its lively lilac to purple flowers is versatile.
+Chicory, Cichorium intybus, can be used medicinally and magically and is edible.
+Its domesticated siblings, endive and the delicate, white Belgian endive, are widely used as vegetables.

 Healing properties of Cichorium intybus

-Medicinally, chicory works mainly against digestive disorders, helps the kidneys and detoxification related disorders.
-Given the importance of these bodily functions, it can therefore have a major impact on your well-being.
-But it also has an effect on the nervous system and helps against hypochondria and nervousness.
-Do you lack energy?
-Make sure you befriend this plant and you’ll feel better soon.
+Medicinally, it mainly works against digestive disorders, helps the kidneys and thus detoxification related disorders.
+Given the importance of these bodily functions, it can logically have a major impact on your well-being.

 Magical properties of chicory

-Magically, this plant is a very useful ally during the more suspenseful moments in life, for example during conflict, if you don’t want to be too visible and stay safe.
-And if you end up getting noticed, chicory helps you make a positive impression on the right people, often resulting in prosperity.
+Magically, it is a useful herb during the more suspenseful moments in life, like during conflict and whenever you want to keep a low profile and stay safe.
+And if you do get noticed, chicory will help you make a positive impression on the right people, which will bring you prosperity.

 Botanical description Chicory, Cichorium intybus L.